William758/ZetArtifacts/README.md

 Artifact of Tossing - Allows players to drop and scrap items.
 (LeftAlt + RMB to scrap)

-Artifact of Multitudes - Double player count scaling. (stacks multiplicatively with original multitudes mod)
+Artifact of Multitudes - Double player count scaling. (stacks multiplicatively with other multitudes mods)

 Artifact of Sanction - Monster and Interactable types can appear earlier.